imaginator/kube-bitcoin-stack/README.md

 ### What's an LSP?

-A Lighting Service Provider is a way to standardise the way that bitcoin services communicate with each other.
-Current implementations vary so this attempts to find a middle way.
+A Lighting Service Provider is a way to standardise the way that Bitcoin services communicate with each other.
+Current implementations vary so this attempts to find a common way.

 ### What is this?